 Securing Ugandans' Right to Essential Medicines

-The MSH-led, USAID-funded program, Securing Ugandans' Right for Essential Medicines (Uganda SURE) aims to aims to assist the Government of Uganda’s commitment to strengthen the national pharmaceutical supply system to ensure that the people of Uganda have access to adequate quantities of good quality essential medicines and health supplies.
+The MSH-led, USAID-funded program, Securing Ugandans' Right to Essential Medicines (Uganda SURE) project worked with the Government of Uganda to strengthen the national pharmaceutical supply system to improve access to adequate quantities of good quality essential medicines and health supplies.

-To achieve this goal, SURE's objectives are to:
+To achieve this goal, SURE's objectives were to:

 - Improve Uganda's policy, legal, and regulatory framework to produce pharmaceutical supply chain stability and sustainability

 - Improve capacity and performance of central government entities to carry out their supply chain management responsibilities

 - Improve capacity and performance of districts, health subdistricts, and implementing partners in their supply chain management roles